mattroberts11/todo-chrome/README.md

-# chatgpt-chrome
+# todo-chrome
-Use Chat GPT or Claude as a browser extension
+A simple ToDo list as a browser extension